khalid-hussain/theprophetsprayer/COMMENTS.md

 Do Arabic translations in the footnotes need to be:
 Arabic [Arabic word in italics]: [Definition of said word]

-[Arabic text usually has an indent]

 ## Margin errors

 liii

 # ToC

-Lengthening this standing and the obligation to be at ease in it

-K: Can this be made shorter?

-The obligation to seek refuge from four things before supplicating

-K: Remove hyphenation.

 (Appendix) The weakness of the narrations condemning recitation behind the Imam